Rounding out the Company’s mineral property portfolio is a large, stable of exploration-stage properties; principally in Santa Cruz.

 El Tranquilo project area was first targeted in the mid-1990’s by Western Mining Corporation and Homestake Mining on the basis of clay alteration associated with NW-SE oriented lineaments.
 By 2002, Barrick Gold Corporation had taken control of the project.
-Barrick conducted widely spaced geochemical surveys and some Dipole-Dipole IP surveys and conducted a small drilling programme at the Brecha Valentina prospect.
-Three trenches were excavated at Cap Oeste, two of which intersected significant mineralisation coincident with an IP Chargeability anomaly.
+Barrick conducted widely spaced geochemical surveys and some Dipole-Dipole IP surveys and conducted a small drilling program at the Brecha Valentina prospect.
+Three trenches were excavated at Cap Oeste, two of which intersected significant mineralization coincident with an IP Chargeability anomaly.

 Patagonia Gold S.A. acquired the project from Barrick during February 2007 and subsequently drilled 697 holes for 140,000 m in the Cap Oeste – COSE structural corridor with 164 holes for 24,000 m drilled at other prospects in El Tranquilo block.
 Significant prospects of interest outside of the Cap Oeste – COSE corridor include:

 - Don Pancho: Located 1.3 km east of Cap Oeste, on a similar NW-SE striking structure.
-Drilling at Don Pancho intersected gold-silver mineralisation associated with the emplacement of a subvolcanic trachyte dome of the same series as occurs beneath the Cap Oeste deposit.
+Drilling at Don Pancho intersected gold-silver mineralization associated with the emplacement of a subvolcanic trachyte dome of the same series as occurs beneath the Cap Oeste deposit.
 The best intersection reported to date:

 - DPA-003-R, 5.0 m at 8.13 ppm Au and 250.3 ppm Ag from 23.0 m

 - Brecha Valentina: A rhyolite dome complex located 5 km SE of Cap Oeste, with abundant phreatomagmatic breccias.
-Barrick drilled 11 diamond holes during 2007, intersecting wide zones of low grade gold mineralisation, including:
+Barrick drilled 11 diamond holes during 2007, intersecting wide zones of low grade gold mineralization, including:

 - BVA-002-D, 12.5m at 2.38 ppm Au and 12.1 ppm Ag from 26.0 m